-When I first learned about OhmConnect, I thought it was too good to be true.
+When I first learned about OhmConnect*, I thought it was too good to be true.
 A company wants to pay me to conserve energy at home?
 How does that work out for OhmConnect?
-It turns out, energy companies like PG&E and Southern California Edison are willing to pay their customers to lower their energy demand during peak times.
+It turns out, utilities like PG&E and Southern California Edison are willing to pay their customers to lower their energy demand during peak times.
 Here's why.

-How OhmConnect Works
+How does OhmConnect make money?

 OhmConnect lets it's users know that it's time to reduce our energy consumption at home.
 When we do, it saves the utility money which they, in turn, pass on to OhmConnect, who then passes it on to us.
 That makes conserving energy a win for you and me, OhmConnect, the utility, and ultimately it reduces greenhouse gas emissions.